AaronCumming/Reminders/README.md

 ## Description

-This reminders app is a small, sweet, easy to use application to save a list of events and to create reminders for them.
+This reminders app is a small, easy to use application to save a list of events and to create reminders for them.
 The events are grouped and sorted by Date/Time, with the ability to edit and attach reminders to them by clicking on the event name.
 To retain context, the active event name is always displayed in a non-cluttered way, whether accessing the the Edit Event Modal, or the DateTimePicker modal which comes to the forefront.

 ## Features Implemented